jkirsteins/example-eth-wallet-in-dotnet/README.md

 Values denominated in ether (used in interaction with the user) are represented using the decimal type.

+This wallet was written to accompany this Medium article: [Writing an Ethereum Wallet for Fun](https://medium.com/@jkirsteins/writing-an-ethereum-wallet-for-fun-e82a05322ae2).

 ## Dependencies

 The main dependency is the Nethereum library, which handles key generation, and Ethereum JSON RPC